 A-B Tech strives to maintain a safe, nurturing, and orderly learning environment that supports the students, faculty, and staff.
-Therefore, there are behavioral expectations that outline the responsibilities and proper practices for all students at the College.
+Each student shall be responsible for their conduct from the time of admissions through the actual awarding of a credential.
+The Code of Student Conduct applies throughout the academic year as well as before classes begin or after classes end for the semester, and during periods of time between actual enrollment.
+The Code of Student Conduct shall apply to a student's conduct even if the student withdraws from classes while a disciplinary matter is pending.
 When, in the judgment of College officials, the student's conduct disrupts or threatens to disrupt the College community, appropriate disciplinary action will be administered.
-Students have the rights of Due Process when accused of a violation of the Code of Student Conduct (please reference policy 823).
+Students have the rights of Due Process when accused of a violation of the Code of Student Conduct (please reference Student Due Process policy 823).
 All matters related to alleged sexual misconduct shall be referred to the College's Title IX Coordinator and governed pursuant to the Sexual Misconduct Policy 112.
 For matters regarding alleged discrimination and harassment, please refer to the Non-Discrimination and Harassment Policy 111.

 A student who is in possible violation of the Code of Student Conduct will be referred to the Vice President for Student Services or designee.
-If the Vice President of Student Services or designee determines the student's alleged actions are egregious and/or potentially threatening to the learning environment or to campus safety, the student may be immediately suspended for up to ten College business days, pending a due process hearing or Threat Assessment review.
+If the Vice President of Student Services or designee determines the student's alleged actions are egregious and/or potentially threatening to the learning environment or to campus safety, the student may be immediately suspended for up to ten College business days, pending a due process hearing or Threat Assessment review under the Threat Assessment Policy (please reference Threat Assessment Policy 819).